My Bikepacking Gear List

 My riding shorts are the ElevenPine ‘Uprising’ and padded ‘Liberator’ liners.
 ElevenPine is a Boulder born company

-1 pair of long pants for lounging in camp, mine are made by Adidas and they’re old ;)
+1 pair of long jogging style pants for lounging in camp, mine are made by Adidas and they’re old ;)

 Helmet Smith Forefront 2